canonical/craft-parts/docs/reference/plugins/python.rst

 - ``PARTS_PYTHON_VENV_ARGS``
   Additional arguments for venv.

-By default this plugin uses python from the base.
-If a different interpreter is desired, it must be bundled (including venv) and must be in PATH.
+By default this plugin uses Python from the base.
+If a different interpreter is desired, it must be bundled (including the ``venv`` module) and must be in the PATH.

 Use of python3-<python-package> in stage-packages will force the inclusion of the python interpreter.